zangmodawa74-cmyk/Hello-Dawa/srs-template.md

 This document outlines the system’s overall description, functional and non-functional requirements, interfaces, constraints, and verification criteria.
 It serves as a complete guide for design, development, testing, and deployment.

 ## 2. Overall Description
-2.1 · Product Perspective
+2.1 · Product Perspective:
 The system is a standalone web application that may later integrate with enterprise systems.

-Interfaces:

-System: Authentication services, database
+Interfaces:System: Authentication services, database
 User: Web browser (responsive UI)
 Hardware: Standard computers/mobile devices
 Software: Node.js / Django backend, SQL database